-[subscribe to my blog by entering your email in the column to the right or at the end of the page]
+[subscribe to my blog by entering your email in the form to the right or at the end of the page]

 I told my youth group yesterday morning that today would be a good day for my dad to die.
 God answered our prayers.
 It’s 1:30 am.
 My mom just called to say my dad just went to heaven.

 He had mentally left us on the aptly named “Black Friday,” but it took nine more days for his body to concede.
 He was resting comfortably under Hospice care when he took his final breath.

 “It’s Your breath in our lungs, so we pour out our praise to You only.”
 That lyric from one of my favorite worship songs comes to mind right now.
 Every breath is indeed a gift from God–none are owed.

 Dad, aka Jim Forstrom, was 82.
 He had suffered from vascular dementia for the past several years.
 It didn’t alter his personality or physical abilities but it did cause him to become spacially disoriented and he increasingly struggled to verbalize the thoughts that were stuck in his head.
 In the past six months it was often hard to understand what he was trying to say.
 He was always a good listener, but even more so as of late.